Life on Life’s Terms. 3 Years of Recovery

 Yes.
 This is me.
 Right now in this moment in time.
 Living life on life’s terms.
 Construction, piles of things, and me trying in the midst of it all to stay centered and be me.

 3 years ago was a different story.
-I went to bed at 4am after being in the Emergency Room for not being able to come off a panic attack.
+I went to bed at 4 a.m. after being in the emergency room for not being able to come off a panic attack.
 I hyperventilated for hours.
-I had to appear in court in the morning for an arrest so I must have slept 2 hours at most.
-As I lay in the ER in the hallway (because naturally there is no space on a random February Monday evening) I couldn’t believe the low I had gotten myself into.
+I had to appear in court in the morning for an arrest, so I must have slept 2 hours at most.
+As I lay in the ER hallway (because naturally there is no space on a random February Monday evening), I couldn’t believe the low I had gotten myself into.

-I didn’t know where to go, who to reach out to.
-What the next step was.
+I didn’t know where to go, who to reach out to, or what the next step was.

 Every day when I sat down to drink the first perfectly chilled glass of chardonnay, I would turn on my soap opera.
 Commercials were still part of the app I watched it on at the time, and there was a recurring ad for a program called Aware Recovery.
 Every day I would think that I should probably call them.
 There was no time better than the moment to look into this.
 I put in a request for information on my smartphone right there in the hall in the middle of the night.